gerigor/ocr-image-renamer/readme.md

 ```

 ## Roadmap:
-- Fix issue with non-ascii symbols in file name when passing it to readtext method
+- Fix issue with non-ascii symbols in file name when passing it to readtext method (working...)
-- Add black, isort, pylint, pre-commit
 - Add setup.py